My name is Kayode and I’m from Nigeria.

-Of all my time in the UK, one of my most memorable experiences is working as a Student Ambassador and as an intern.
+Of all my time in the UK, one of my most memorable experiences is working as a Student Content Creator and as an intern.

-As a Student Ambassador I created blogs, vlogs, and TikToks, but my favourite responsibility was talking to prospective students and their parents.
+As a Student Content Creator, I created blogs, vlogs, and TikToks, but my favourite responsibility was talking to prospective students and their parents.
 It was a unique opportunity to help and encourage students like myself to take the chance that I took, so that they could achieve their full potential.